mohammad8186/Information_Retrieval_Course_Final_Project/README.md

 - **Real-time Analytics**: Tracks search query patterns, popular keywords, and document usage in real-time.
 - **Customizable Stopword List**: Users can define and adjust stopword lists based on specific needs or domains.
 - **Data Security and Privacy**: Ensures that user data and search queries are securely handled and protected.
+- **Synonym Recognition**: Detects and matches synonyms to broaden search results and enhance accuracy.
 ---

 ## 🛠️ Prerequisites